zzshou/RCAM/README.md

 # SemEval2021-Reading-Comprehension-of-Abstract-Meaning

-This is the repository for [SemEval 2021 Task 4: Reading Comprehension of Abstract Meaning](https://competitions.codalab.org/competitions/26153).
+This is the repository for our ACL-IJCNLP 2021 SemEval workshop paper [XRJL-HKUST at SemEval-2021 Task 4: WordNet-Enhanced Dual Multi-head Co-Attention for Reading Comprehension of Abstract Meaning](https://aclanthology.org/2021.semeval-1.105/).
 It includes code for baseline models and data.
 For more details, please see the **"Model"** file.

 ## Data
+### The dataset is described in [SemEval 2021 Task 4: Reading Comprehension of Abstract Meaning](https://competitions.codalab.org/competitions/26153).
 **Data Format**

 Data is stored one-question-per-line in json format.
 Each instance of the data can be trated as a python dictinoary object.
 See examples below for further help in reading the data.